linmeixia/linmeixia.github.io/_pages/about.md

 &nbsp;

 ##### Open Positions #####
-* I am looking for PhD applicants with strong backgrounds in optimization, fully-supported by <a href="https://sutd.edu.sg/Admissions/Graduate/Scholarships" style="text-decoration: underline;"> SUTD</a> / <a href="https://aisingapore.org/research/aisg-phd-fellowship-programme/" style="text-decoration: underline;"> AISG</a> / <a href="https://aisingapore.org/research/aisg-phd-fellowship-programme/" style="text-decoration: underline;"> SINGA</a> scholarship.
+* I am looking for <strong>PhD applicants</strong> with strong backgrounds in optimization, fully-supported by <a href="https://sutd.edu.sg/Admissions/Graduate/Scholarships" style="text-decoration: underline;"> SUTD</a> / <a href="https://aisingapore.org/research/aisg-phd-fellowship-programme/" style="text-decoration: underline;"> AISG</a> / <a href="https://aisingapore.org/research/aisg-phd-fellowship-programme/" style="text-decoration: underline;"> SINGA</a> scholarship.
-* I am looking for students and visiting scholars with strong interests in the area of optimization, data science and machine learning.
+* I am looking for <strong>students and visiting scholars</strong> with strong interests in the area of optimization, data science and machine learning.
-* I am recruiting research assistants and research interns with relevant research experience on numerical optimization.
+* I am recruiting <strong>research assistants and research interns</strong> with relevant research experience on numerical optimization.

 &nbsp;
 Please contact me via email if you are interested to work with me at SUTD.